Avinash0397/Vault/Hashicorp-vault-main/part-5/Readme.md

 | `vault read aws/creds/my-ec2-role`         | Generates dynamic AWS credentials              |
 | `vault lease revoke LEASE_ID`              | Revokes the generated credentials by lease ID  |

-## 📹 Video Tutorial

-For a detailed walkthrough, check out the video tutorial in this repository or visit our YouTube channel [here](https://www.youtube.com/watch?v=zgC78QRPBfM&list=PL_OdF9Z6GmVZV62x9JI_pk31e2YdHyKuf&pp=iAQB) for the full step-by-step guide.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a pull request.

-## 📄 License

-This project is licensed under the MIT License.

----

 By following these steps, you’ll learn to create and manage secure, temporary AWS credentials using HashiCorp Vault.
 Stay tuned for more tutorials on cloud security and dynamic secrets!